 Cryptojacking is not a traditional malware

 Cryptojacking does not harm your PC like traditional malware or ransomware act.
 Neither does it store or lock down anything on the hard drive.
-Hence, it in itself is not a malware as such, but it can certainly be introduced into your system using malware.
+Hence, it in itself is not malware as such, but it can certainly be introduced into your system using malware.

 Cryptojacking, similar to malware, uses your PC resources without your permission.
 It can cause the PC and browsers to work extremely sluggish, drain the battery and raise the electricity bills without you even realizing the same.